aligneddev/BitcoinCostBasisAi/README.md

 Specific Unit Allocation (map legacy unused basis to the actual units/wallets you hold on 1/1/2025), or Global Allocation (apply a consistent rule across all holdings, e.g., earliest buys → Wallet A, later → Wallet B).

 Record the allocation in your database table above with supporting reports.
 Once done, it’s irrevocable.

 ## Copilot getting started suggestions
 make suggestions for a "microsoft agent framework" implementation from this document. not semantic kernel

+### analyze my readme and tell me which of these agents should be deterministic code and MCP tools

+Rationale:
+- Anything requiring strict reproducibility, audit trails, tax math or regulatory compliance → deterministic F# + MCP.
+- Narrative, advisory, strategic suggestions → LLM agents.
+- Automation needing side effects (web form filling) but with predictable steps → deterministic tool callable by an agent.

 ## SpecKit
 ### Constitution